Meyer Kaplan

+Biography

 Kaplan was born and raised in New York City.
 He received a Pulitzer scholarship for his B.A.
 (1941) from Columbia University.
 In 1947 he received his M.A. in Philosophy, also from Columbia University.

-Upon completing his graduate degree, Kaplan and his wife, Sylvia née Kolatch, volunteered to work for Aliyah La-No'ar in France, teaching World War II refugee children and bringing them to Marseilles, where they were prepared for illegal immigration to Mandate Palestine.
+Upon completing his graduate degree, Kaplan and his wife, Sylvia née Kolatch, volunteered to work for Aliyah La-No'ar in France, teaching World War II refugee children and bringing them to Marseille, where they were prepared for illegal immigration to Mandate Palestine.
 Kaplan and his wife moved to Israel after the declaration of the State of Israel, escorting 120 children to Haifa, Israel on the ship Pan York (renamed Kibbutz Galuyot).

 After a six-month stay in Kibbutz Yavneh, Kaplan moved to Jerusalem.
 There he abandoned his original plan to study for a doctorate at the Hebrew University and pursue an academic career.
 Instead, he decided to join the forensic science unit of the nascent Israel Police.

 Kaplan returned to the United States for professional training.
 He studied at the University of California, Los Angeles, but besides theoretical knowledge he also acquired practical experience.
 Following a request by the Consulate of Israel, the Los Angeles Police Department allowed Kaplan to spend several months watching investigations and training in its forensic laboratories.

 In 1952 Kaplan returned to Israel and began what was to be a 35-year career in the Israel Police, first in Tel Aviv, then in Jerusalem when National Headquarters moved there in 1973.
 Soon he headed the Scientific Section of the forensic laboratories, then in 1965 he began a 19-year tenure as head of the Division of Criminal Identification (Hebrew, מז"פ).
 For ten successive years he was the Israel Police delegate to Interpol.